 The ground of our youth has disappeared, and we find ourselves falling deeper into time.

 The midlife passage is a depth experience in life, which frequently appears in middle-age.
 It is a deep interior journey that often begins by being suddenly awakened in the midst of a dark wood, where the true way has been wholly lost.

 The emergence of the midlife passage does not mean, however, that we are destined to experience a midlife crisis.

 The word “crisis” originates in the Greek “krisis” meaning to decide, judge, or separate.
 When we are in crisis, we find ourselves in the midst of serious trouble and potential danger.
 How we manage through a crisis in life becomes a defining moment in our life.
 A life crisis is a period of intense and sometimes harsh suffering.
-The judgements we make determine the future course of our life.
+The judgments we make determine the future course of our life.
 Sometimes a crisis will permanently separate what once was from what now must be.